fuzzylabs/edge-vision-power-estimation/model_training/README.md

 To push the training data to DagsHub using DVC, follow the steps outlined below

-1. Add DVC credentials to the Jetson as shown in the video below.
-Run the commands at the root of the project corresponding to the `Add a DagsHub DVC remote` and `Setup credentials` sections on the Jetson.
+1. Add DVC credentials locally as shown in the video below.
+Run the commands at the root of the project corresponding to the `Add a DagsHub DVC remote` and `Setup credentials` sections.

     ```bash
     $ pwd